The retirement age for women, based upon the general concept or definition of retirement, is no different between men and women.

-Therefore, the retirement age for women is the same as the retirement age for men.
+Therefore, the retirement age for women in Australia is the same as the retirement age for men.

 Retirement Age for Women – Superannuation

 However, by taking advantage of these tax concessions, you are unable to access your savings until you meet a certain age.

 Retirement Age for Women – Centrelink Age Pension

-The Centrelink Age Pension – sometimes wrongly referred to as the Old Age Pension!
+The Centrelink Age Pension – sometimes rudely referred to as the Old Age Pension!
 (I think ‘Older Age Pension’ or ‘Mature Age Pension’ is more appropriate.
 Matter of fact, if it was up to me, I would call it the ‘I’ve worked my butt of for the past 45 years’ Pension)…..
 Anyway, the Centrelink Age Pension is a social security benefit paid to Australians who meet certain age and residency requirements.

-The age that women are eligible for the Age Pension ranges between 64 and a half and 67, depending on when you were born.
+The age that women are eligible for the Age Pension ranges between 65 and a half and 67, depending on when you were born.

 If you would like anything clarified or have any further questions about Retirement Age for Women or any other topics, please do not hesitate to leave a comment.